 Land acquisition for the Salem-Chennai expressway presents such an extreme violation that the law is indeed being challenged.
 The Tamil Nadu based environmental organisation, Poovulagin Nanbargal, has filed a Public Interest Litigation(PIL) challenging Section 105 of the National Highways Act, which waives public hearings for National Highways.

 However, petitioners filing PILs in cases pertaining to land acquisition face serious hurdles in establishing locus standi.
-A previous PIL filed in the Madras High Court with respect to fraudulent land acquisition for a thermal power plant in Cheyyur was dismissed by the Madras High Court because the petitioner was not a land owner.
-Nevertheless, we need continue to find ways to challenge these laws.
+A previous PIL filed in the Madras High Court with respect to fraudulent land acquisition for a thermal power plant in Cheyyur was dismissed by the Madras High Court because the petitioner was not a landowner.
+Nevertheless, we need to continue to find ways to challenge these laws.
 If we didn’t do so there would be no legal way to oppose land acquisition except on procedural grounds.